Zhengde Emperor: Court under Liu Jin

 The influence of the eunuchs continued to grow, as evidenced by the fact that in March 1507, the eunuch intendants in the provinces were granted equal status to the leading provincial officials.
 This gave them the authority to handle administrative and legal matters.
 Liu Jin attempted to reorganize the administration of the empire based on the principle of equality or even subordination of civilian and military officials to eunuchs.
 These reforms sparked strong opposition from officials, who were forced to comply through brutal terror.
 Liu Jin also faced hostility from other eunuchs, including the remaining seven "Tigers".
-In response, he established a new agency to investigate the resistance among the eunuchs.
+He established a new agency to investigate the resistance among the eunuchs.

 While Liu Jin focused on governing the state, the Emperor indulged in the pleasures of the new "Leopard Quarter", (Note: "Leopard Quarter" was the informal name given to the Zhengde Emperor's "New Palace", which was built northwest of the Forbidden City.
 This vast complex included an area for military exercises, a zoo, and a large park where the Emperor could enjoy hunting.
 In 1987, historian James Geiss presented the view in "The Leopard Quarter during the Cheng-te Reign" (Ming Studies, 1987, no. 24, pp. 1–38) that the Emperor's decision to move from the Forbidden City to the Leopard Quarter was a way to establish a new power center under his personal control, separate from the civilian bureaucratic apparatus.
 The purpose of this move was to restore the military foundation of imperial power, following the example of the first Ming emperors.) surrounded by flattering eunuchs, officers, musicians, lamas, and beauties.
 The Emperor had particular favorites, including Qian Ning, an officer of the "Embroidered Uniformed Guards" known for his strength and archery skills, and actor Zang Xian, who was appointed deputy director of the Music Bureau for his musical talent.
 These favorites held significant influence over many officials and office seekers.